It’s easy to tell your kids you love them during happy times. But it’s just as important to do so when it’s hard as well. Here’s why:

 None of that would’ve registered if I had gone straight to discipline mode.
 And sometimes all it takes to calm kids down is a simple “I love you.”

-What if my child thinks her behavior is normal? you might think.
-We often hear we shouldn’t give attention to negative behavior.
+What if my child thinks his behavior is normal? you might think.
+We often hear we shouldn’t pay attention or give affection to negative behavior.

 But that’s not what’s happening here.
-Let’s say your child is so upset at herself because she spilled a box of cereal on the floor.
+Let’s say your child is so upset because he spilled a box of cereal on the floor.
 Not a pretty picture, and a huge mess to clean up, for sure.

 But right now, your priority is your child.
-She’s so hard on herself and thinks she’s in such big trouble, so much that she’s inconsolable.
+He’s so hard on himself and thinks he’s in such big trouble, so much that he’s inconsolable.

-Telling her “I love you” doesn’t condone that behavior.
-She’s not going to think, Mom just told me she loves me.
+Telling or showing him “I love you” doesn’t condone that behavior.
+He’s not going to think, Mommy just told me she loves me.
 This feels nice.
 I’m going to dump the cereal tomorrow so she can hug me again.

-Condoning the behavior means allowing her to toss cereal boxes again and again.
-Or not giving her the responsibility of cleaning up the mess.
+Condoning the behavior means allowing him to toss cereal boxes again and again.
+Or not giving him the responsibility of cleaning up the mess.
 Or even ignoring any conversation and failing to follow through with consequences.

 We should never withhold our love as a form of punishment.
 Instead, we can use it to remind our kids that yes, we love them, even with cereal on the floor and dinosaurs on the table.